alexgdmx/OCP-manual-sts/README.md

     #   Note: This value can be overwritten if specified in the pod
     #         annotation as shown in the next step.
     eks.amazonaws.com/token-expiration: "86400"
+    # the minimum time is 15 minutes "900"
 ```

 ## **Creating the pod**